The 11 best marketing apps for small businesses in 2023

 Most marketing requires visuals, and lots of it.
 Marketers need to manage an online brand, several social channels, a website, email campaigns and more.
 And it’s often marketing’s job to share content with the rest of the business or external partners like resellers or ad agencies.

 It's a challenge keeping on top of all those images, graphics, product shots and videos without feeling overwhelmed.
-And that’s only going to get more painful if you’re planning on growing your marketing output.
+And that’s only going to get more painful if you’re planning on increasing your marketing output.

 Here’s one thing you can do right now: be like our customers and stop using Google Drive or Dropbox to manage your visuals.
 These are document and file collaboration tools which aren’t designed for finding, sharing or organising your images and videos.